binga/cloud-gpus/README.md

 ## Notes

-Google Cloud Platform gives you
+- Google Cloud Platform gives you
 [$300 free compute credits](https://cloud.google.com/free/)

-Azure gives
+- Azure gives
 [$100 free compute credits](https://azure.microsoft.com/en-in/free/students/)
 to students

-Google Collaboratory, Kaggle Kernels & Crestle are only for Jupyter Notebooks and limited to 6/12/24 hour sessions
+- Google Colaboratory, Kaggle Kernels & Crestle are only for Jupyter Notebooks and limited to 6/12/24 hour sessions

-The prices for Google Cloud Platform assume you've attached the GPUs to a "n1-standard-16" instance.
+- The prices for Google Cloud Platform assume you've attached the GPUs to a "n1-standard-16" instance.

-250GB Paperspace volumes are $0.04 per GB; larger or smaller volumes cost more
+- 250GB Paperspace volumes are $0.04 per GB; larger or smaller volumes cost more

+### Cloud Credits

+For the benefit of beginners, we included a cloud credits section which will help beginners try these platforms for their hobby project, take it for a spin and choose the platform of their choice.

+Update (August 17, 2018):
+- 20$ of credit (~100 hours of GPU compute) for fastai students by Vast.ai.
+Check their announcement here.

+Update (August 12, 2018):
+- 2 hours of free trial on DeepCognition.

+Update (August 10, 2018):
+- 75-150$ AWS credits for students with [GitHub Education Pack](https://education.github.com/pack).
+You would need a .edu student email address.

+Update (August 2, 2018):
+- 42 hours of 1080 GPU credits by Snark AI for fastai students.
+Promo Code available on fastai forums.

+Update (July 6, 2018):
+- 100 hours of GPU give away by FloydHub to the folks at RemoteML.
+Check out their tweet to participate.

+Update (May 8, 2018):
+- 15$ credit in PaperSpace for fastai students.
+Credit Code available here.

 ## GPU Datasheets